ngs-lang/ngs/doc/ngslang.1.md

 ## Customizaion using methods

-Most language syntax constructs are actually a method calls.
+Most language syntax constructs are actually method calls.
 For example `1 + 2` is `+(1,2)` .
 The method named `+` is called with 1 and 2 as arguments.
 This means you can customize what a `+` does when applied to your types.
 Since types are "open", you can also define what a `+` means for existing types too.

 Backwards array scanning allows later code (your code as opposed to previously loaded library for example) to override the behaviour.
 This override can be narrowed to specific cases using the `guard` clause.
 Continuing the example above: